-If you start a bash shell without logging into a system like when you go to the rescue mode, that shell is called the interactive shell.
-It doesn’t act like the login shell, but it still provides a CLI prompt for you to enter commands.
+If you start a bash shell without logging into a system like when you go to the rescue mode, this is the interactive shell.

 If you start an Interactive shell, the system will not look for /etc/profile but instead will look for .bashrc in your HOME directory.

-Users can customize these files to include environment variables and startup scripts for their own use, just edit the desired file and type the variable you want and save it.
+Users can customize the above-mentioned files to include environment variables and startup scripts for their own use, just edit the desired file and type the variable you want and save it.

-One of the neat features of environment variables is that they can be used as arrays which hold multiple values.
+One of the cool features of environment variables is that they can be used as arrays which hold multiple values.

 myvar=(first second third fourth)